-Often, warts can disappear within 1 to 5 years without any treatment at all.
-If warts are large or found in sensitive areas, treatments range between salicylic acid, cryotherapy, duct tape, surgery, electrocautery, laser treatment, photodynamic therapy, chemical treatments, topical creams, cantharidin, and antigen shots.
-1
+Warts can disappear on their own within 1 to 5 years without any treatment.
+However, if they are large or found in sensitive areas, wart treatments include salicylic acid, cryotherapy, duct tape, surgery, electrocautery, laser treatment, photodynamic therapy, chemical treatments, topical creams, cantharidin, and antigen shots.

 What is Skin Cancer?